deeptigp/deeptigp.github.io/index.md

  <img align="left" src="/assets/img/deepti_profile.png" width="300">
 <figcaption> [<a href="mailto: deeptigp [at] fb [dot] com">Email</a>] [<a href="https://scholar.google.com/citations?user=NyKCrmoAAAAJ&hl=en&authuser=1">Google Scholar</a>] [<a href="https://twitter.com/deeptigp">Twitter</a>] </figcaption>
 </figure>
-I am a Research Scientist at Facebook AI Applied Research (FAIAR) where I work on Computer Vision, Image and Video Processing, and Machine Learning.
-I work on problems such as perceptual image and video quality, large-scale video action recognition, fairness and inclusivity.
+I am a Research Scientist at Facebook AI Research (FAIR) where I work on Computer Vision, Image and Video Processing, and Machine Learning.
+I work on problems such as building fair and inclusive computer vision models, ML explainability, perceptual image and video quality, and large-scale video action recognition.

 Prior to joining Facebook AI, I obtained my PhD at the University of Texas at Austin in 2017 where I worked with Alan Bovik on perceptual image and video quality assessment for real-world content.